sighack/sighack.github.io/_posts/2018-02-09-exporting-high-resolution-images-in-processing.md

 In the second approach, we'll first generate a PDF of our artwork and then use command-line tools to generate a high-resolution PNG version.

-**NOTE: If you want to start a new sketch with all this built in, you can just copy-paste this [boilerplate code from over here on GitHub](https://gist.github.com/mvanga/b1b8839f94aae70e34cfa3fb334e8845).**
+**NOTE: If you want to skip the details and start a new sketch with all this built in, you can just copy-paste this [boilerplate code from over here on GitHub](https://gist.github.com/mvanga/b1b8839f94aae70e34cfa3fb334e8845).**

 In order to create high-resolution images, however, we first need to make our sketch _deterministic_.
 That means